Pogbino395/SelfLearning_AI_Plugin_UE5.3/PluginConfiguration.md

 # **Plugin Configuration**
+Welcome to the Plugin Configuration!
 After downloading and installing the Self-Learning Plugin, follow these steps to configure it for your Unreal Engine 5.3 project:

 ## **Table of Contents**
 1. [Initial Setup](#initial-setup)